shacklettbp/madrona/README.md

 * GPU-driven batch ECS implementation for high-throughput execution.
 * CPU backend for debugging and visualization.
 Simulators can execute on GPU or CPU with no code changes.
 * Export ECS simulation state as PyTorch tensors for efficient interoperability with learning code.
-* [High-throughput 3D batch renderer](https://madrona-engine.github.io/renderer.html) which renders small images from the point of view of agents for purposes like pixels-to-actions training.
+* [High-throughput batch renderer](https://madrona-engine.github.io/renderer.html) which renders small images from the point of view of agents for purposes like pixels-to-actions training.
 * [XPBD rigid body physics](https://matthias-research.github.io/pages/publications/PBDBodies.pdf) for basic 3D collision and contact support.
-* (Optional) Simple 3D renderer for visualizing agent behaviors and debugging.
+* (Optional) A simple interactive 3D renderer for visualizing agent behaviors and debugging.

 **Disclaimer**: The Madrona engine is a research code base.
 We hope to attract interested users / collaborators with this release, however there will be missing features / documentation / bugs, as well as breaking API changes as we continue to develop the engine.
 Please post any issues you find on this github repo.